-Calibration 23 Transition Between Standard Versions Update: Certification bodies shall inform their clients of the mandatory implementation date for applicable new standards or requirements.
-Update: Organizations audited on or after the mandatory implementation date shall operate in conformance with and be subject to the criteria of both document which will include any unannounced audits.
-Conformity and Iss sue Date: 3/14/2022 Status: Issued
+Calibration 23 Transition Between Standard Versio ns Update: Certification bodies shall inform their clients of the mandatory implementation date for applicable new standards or requirements.
+Update: Organizations audited on or after the mandatory implementation date shall operate in conformance with and be subject to the criteria of both docume which will include any unannounced audits. e subject to the criteria of both documents Conformity and Iss sue Date: 3/14/2022 Status: Issued